-Hofstra offers BA and BS Music Business degrees for students interested in pursuing a career in the music industry as a business professional working behind the scenes or a performer/songwriter or music producer.
+Hofstra offers BA and BS in Music Business degrees for students interested in pursuing a career in the music industry as a business professional working behind the scenes or a performer/songwriter or music producer.

-Hofstra's close proximity to New York City provides you with ready access to the heart of the world's music capital, its legendary music venues, the epicenter of the recording and publishing industries, streaming music providers, management companies, concert promoters and music startups.
+Hofstra's proximity to New York City provides you with ready access to the heart of the world's music capital, its legendary music venues, the epicenter of the recording and publishing industries, streaming music providers, management companies, concert promoters, and music startups.
 Our music business faculty and alumni are intrinsically connected to the music industry assisting to provide internship and job placement for our students.

 Learn music business terminology and its application to modern day practices

 Understand the role and function of key stakeholders in the global music marketplace

 Synthesize intellectual property and the legal aspects of the music business

 Ascertain rights and revenue models in touring, recorded music, publishing, merchandising, and sponsorship

 Gain knowledge and appreciation of music history, theory, harmony, and analysis

 Learn and apply modern production techniques to recorded music and sound design